indiana-nikel/mds_proj_522/README.md

 ###### Data Wrangling

-When importing the data into R, I would make sure that the data is correctly formatted: categorical variables are factors, discrete variables are integers, continuous variables are doubles, etc. This would minimize the errors that could arise from blindly importing raw data.
-The resulting data set would be placed into the `data/interim` directory.
+When importing the data into R, I would make sure that the data is correctly
+formatted: categorical variables are factors, discrete variables are integers, continuous variables are doubles, etc. This would minimize the errors that could arise from blindly importing raw data.
+The resulting data set would be placed into the `data/processed` directory.

 ###### Plotting

 Before any statistical methods can get applied to the data set, it is important to plot and see any obvious trends.
-I would start by plotting price (my response variable) as a frequency histogram, to see the rough distribution of the frequency of certain prices.
-I could expand this into box plot to show the range of the data as well as any outliers.
+I would start by plotting points as a frequency histogram, to see the rough distribution of the frequency of certain prices.
+I could expand this into box plot against price (my response variable) to show the range of the data as well as any outliers.

-I would then plot price against rating in a scatter plot, the most obvious variable that would be related to price.
-If there were any obvious trends, I would fit a smooth line to approximate the trend.

-I would follow this plotting pattern with the other singular variables (where appropriate), and then adding in multiple variables to the same plot (ie. grouping by location).
-I would also take note of any trends that are apparent but not linear, indicating that a transformation might be required for a linear regression model.
+Additionally, to see where the distribution of wines are coming from, I would plot a map of the world.
+The colors of the map would correspond to the number of wines rated.
+This could give an insight into why wines are rated the way that they are (ie. French wines are rated lower but cost more than American wines).

 The plots will all be saved in the `results/figures` directory.

+###### Moving Forward

+After the exploratory data analysis, statistical methods can be put into place.
+I would be looking at fitting a linear regression model for price based on the factors that are the most statistically significant.
+It might also be appropriate to include a classification model for why wines are rated the way that they are.